singh-chandanbir/GM-Pay/readme.md

 ### Team Members:
 - Chandanbir Singh
 - Ankush Makkar
+- Harkirat Singh
 - Abhishek Sharma
-- Harkirat Singh

 ## Project Overview:

-GM-Pay is a crypto payment gateway developed by TechyTrek for the Thapar University hackathon.
-The gateway facilitates seamless cryptocurrency transactions between merchants and customers.
+GM-Pay is a crypto payment gateway developed by TechyTrek for **HACKTU 5.0** at Thapar University .
+The gateway facilitates seamless cryptocurrency payments between merchants and customers.
 The project is organized into two main directories: `merchant-site` and `GM-Pay`.

 ### Prerequisites:

-- MetaMask: Ensure that MetaMask is installed and configured in your browser to handle cryptocurrency transactions.
+- MetaMask: Ensure that MetaMask is installed and configured in your browser to handle cryptocurrency transactions on POLYGON Network.
 - Python Libraries: Check and install the required Python libraries listed in the `requirements.txt` file.

 ## Directory Structure: